lhf552004/quiz-project/doc/individual_submission/sprint 2/sukrut_task.md

 1. Create new user story for the Assignment 3: [Admin Functionalities to the Quiz App [Task#74]](https://github.com/MUN-COMP6905/project-eteam/issues/74) *-Done*

-2. Modify QuizBank Module: Update almost all the methods from the Quiz Class and QuizITem class so that we can create new quizzes, update the quizItems from specific Quiz, and Delete the particular quizItem or full Quiz.
+2. Coding Task for Assignment 3: Modify QuizBank Module: Update almost all the methods from the Quiz Class and QuizITem class so that we can create new quizzes, update the quizItems from specific Quiz, and Delete the particular quizItem or full Quiz.
 [Task#135](https://github.com/MUN-COMP6905/project-eteam/issues/135) *-Done*

-3. Test cases for the updated QuizBank Module for both the classes QuizItem and Quiz class [Task #102](https://github.com/MUN-COMP6905/project-eteam/issues/102) *-Done*
+3. Mocha Testing Task: Test cases for the updated QuizBank Module for both the classes QuizItem and Quiz class(Attached output screenshot as well) [Task #102](https://github.com/MUN-COMP6905/project-eteam/issues/102) *-Done*

 4. Update the document explaining QuizBank.mjs module so that everyone will know the updated module working.
 [Quizbank & DB explanation](https://github.com/MUN-COMP6905/project-eteam/blob/dev/doc/Quizbank%20%26%20DB%20explanation.pdf) *-Done*